John Leavitt

-Deacon John Leavitt (1608–1691) was a tailor, public officeholder, and founding deacon of Old Ship Church in Hingham, Plymouth County, Massachusetts, the only remaining 17th-century Puritan meeting house in America and the oldest church in continuous ecclesiastical use in the United States.
+John Leavitt (c.
+1608 – November 20, 1691) was an English-born tailor, public official, and founding deacon of Old Ship Church in Hingham, Massachusetts, the only remaining 17th-century Puritan meeting house in America and the oldest church in continuous ecclesiastical use in the United States.
 Hingham's Leavitt Street is named for the early settler, whose descendants have lived in Hingham for centuries.

 Biography

 Leavitt was born in 1608 in England, in Beverly, Yorkshire.
 Leavitt first appears in the annals of the Massachusetts Bay Colony in 1634, when he is shown in records of Dorchester, Massachusetts, as having been granted a house lot.
 Within two years, the early settler had moved to nearby Hingham, where he was granted land in 1636.
 In his early history of Hingham, attorney Solomon Lincoln recited the oft-told tale of Leavitt's supposed origins:

 "The family tradition concerning John Leavitt is that he was an indented apprentice in England," wrote Lincoln in 1827, "and that he absconded from his master and came to this country when nineteen years of age....
 He received a grant of land in this town in 1636.
 His homestead was in Leavitt-street, recently so named, on both sides of the river."

 In the same year, Leavitt took the Freeman's Oath of the Massachusetts Bay Colony.
 In records on file at Boston Leavitt is shown on March 3, 1636, as pledging loyalty to the English Crown.
 In the early Massachusetts record the early English settler is listed as John Levett, as the tailor apparently spelled his own name for several decades, until it became corrupted later in life.

 After moving to Hingham, Leavitt's first wife Mary died, and he subsequently remarried at Hingham on December 16, 1646, Sarah Gilman, daughter of Edward Gilman Sr., a fellow Hingham resident who later removed with his family to Ipswich, Massachusetts, and thence to Exeter, New Hampshire, where the Gilman family became well-known businessmen, statesmen and American patriots.
 Sarah Gilman's sister Lydia married Daniel Cushing, who became Hingham's town clerk and John Leavitt's lifelong friend and, later, witness to his will.